-The blended (year-over-year) revenue growth rate for Q4 2020 of 3.0% is larger than the estimate of 0.1% at the end of the fourth quarter (December 31).
-Nine sectors have recorded a decrease in their revenue decline or an increase in revenue growth since the end of the quarter due to upward revisions to revenue estimates and positive revenue surprises, led by the Information Technology (to 11.0% from 5.9%), Communication Services (to 9.8% from 5.3%), and Materials (to 2.8% from -1.6%) sectors.
-The Utilities sector (to 0.1% from 6.5%) is the only sector that has recorded a decrease in revenue growth since the end of the quarter due to downward revisions to revenue estimates and negative revenue surprises.
-The Real Estate sector has recorded no change in its revenue decline (-5.2%) since December 31.
+The blended (year-over-year) revenue growth rate for Q4 2020 of 3.2% is larger than the estimate of 0.1% at the end of the fourth quarter (December 31).
+Ten sectors have recorded a decrease in their revenue decline or an increase in revenue growth since the end of the quarter due to upward revisions to revenue estimates and positive revenue surprises, led by the Information Technology (to 11.3% from 5.9%), Communication Services (to 9.8% from 5.3%), and Materials (to 2.8% from -1.6%) sectors.
+The Utilities sector (to -0.6% from 6.5%) is the only sector that has recorded a decrease in revenue growth since the end of the quarter due to downward revisions to revenue estimates and negative revenue surprises.

-Earnings Growth: 3.2%
+Earnings Growth: 3.9%

-The blended (year-over-year) earnings growth rate for Q4 2020 is 3.2%, which is below the 5-year average earnings growth rate of 3.8%.
-If 3.2% is the actual growth rate for the quarter, it will mark the first time the index has reported year-over-year earnings growth since Q4 2019, and it will mark the highest year-over-year earnings growth reported by the index since Q4 2018 (13.2%).
-Seven sectors are reporting year-over-year earnings growth, led by the Materials, Financials, and Information Technology sectors.
-Four sectors are reporting a year-over-year decline in earnings, led by the Energy and Industrials sectors.
+The blended (year-over-year) earnings growth rate for Q4 2020 is 3.9%, which is above the 5-year average earnings growth rate of 3.8%.
+If 3.9% is the actual growth rate for the quarter, it will mark the first time the index has reported year-over-year earnings growth since Q4 2019, and it will mark the highest year-over-year earnings growth reported by the index since Q4 2018 (13.2%).
+Nine sectors are reporting (or have reported) year-over-year earnings growth, led by the Materials, Financials, and Information Technology sectors.
+Two sectors are reporting (or have reported) a year-over-year decline in earnings, led by the Energy and Industrials sectors.